Car Accident Lawyer Hamilton

 The law also requires that you report the accident to your insurance agency.
 Do not wait more than 7 days or the insurance company might not have to honour the claim.

 You should also report to your car accident lawyer who is able handle your claim in Hamilton.
-At Grillo Barristers, we will assist you in the entire claim processes, including gathering evidence, getting potential witnesses, filing relevant paperwork, representing you when your insurance contacts you, and going to court if necessary.
+At Grillo Law, we will assist you in the entire claim processes, including gathering evidence, getting potential witnesses, filing relevant paperwork, representing you when your insurance contacts you, and going to court if necessary.

 Look Out for Scams